fatemeshafiee/oai-cn5g-nwdaf/components/oai-nwdaf-sbi/README.md

 - NWDAF Engine ADS [**Engine ADS**]
 - NWDAF Southbound Interface [**SBI**]

-Each has its own repository: this repository (`SBI`) is meant for NWDAF Southbound Interface.
+Each has its own component: this component (`SBI`) is meant for NWDAF Southbound Interface.

 ## Generation